Rash or Redness - Widespread

 Help Me Decide

-- Rash over large parts or most of the body (widespread)
+- Red or pink rash over large parts or most of the body (widespread)

 - Sometimes, just on hands, feet and buttocks - but same on both sides of body